 SC Order Tags & Flows makes it easy to do this and much more.
 You can segment your customers into different groups based on the type of purchases, the amount of money they spend, products they like and so on.
 Personalizing your business’s outreach will become faster and easier thanks to the app’s simple yet powerful UI.

 As marketing continues to change online, personalization will dominate the modern customer experience.
 Brands seeking to enhance relationships with their customers will have to rely on personalization to shape their strategies.

 From marketing online to answering emails, the level of personalization you provide will directly impact how much loyalty you receive.

 Rather than focus solely on getting new business, personalization helps you strengthen your customer retention.
 In turn, you get more business for less money.
 Retaining existing customers can cost five times less than acquiring new ones.
 Being able to build a stronger brand while driving higher profits is one of the greatest benefits of personalization.

 By taking every individual’s personality into account, you can create a separate experience for them that feels meaningful.
-With Order Tagger, it’s even easier to keep your customers’ experience original.
+With SC Order Tags & Flows, it’s even easier to keep your customers’ experience original.